837 results found

 Visit this unique star-shaped military fortress that has stood guard over Kinsale harbour for over three hundred years.

-The Queenstown Story is a dramatic exhibition of the origins, history and legacy of Cobh.
+The Emigration & Maritime Story is a dramatic exhibition of the origins, history and legacy of Cobh.
 Themes explored include the Irish famine, emigration from Ireland and the two famous liners, Titanic and Lusitania.

 Take a delightful and quaint step into the past at the West Cork Model Railway Village.